 Things to Know About Easter in El Salvador

-This is a list of things that you might find interesting about this week!
+This is a list of things you might find interesting about the Holy Week in El Salvador!

-- All governmental offices close beginning on Wednesday, and in some municipalities, they close the entire week.
+• All governmental offices close beginning on Wednesday, and some municipalities close the entire week.

-- On Easter Sunday, public beaches and popular touristic spots get crowded.
+• On Easter Sunday, public beaches and popular tourist spots get crowded.

-- Many towns ban alcoholic drinks on Holy Friday, and in some municipalities, the entire weekend.
+• Many smaller towns ban alcoholic drinks on Holy Friday.
+And some municipalities the entire weekend.

-- Some Municipalities close streets starting on Thursday; this is so locals can make their street carpets without worrying about traffic.
+• Some Municipalities close streets starting on Thursday so locals can make their street carpets without worrying about traffic.

-- On a sad note, the weekend that ends on Easter Sunday is known for having many car accidents involving drunk drivers, so be careful if you are on the road.
+• On a sad note, the weekend that ends on Easter Sunday is known for having many car accidents involving drunk drivers.

 During Easter in El Salvador, local and international tourism increases, especially to the country’s most popular vacation spots.
 Many families use this time off to visit the beach or other popular destinations.